insample/modular-angularjs-directives/README.md

 write directives in modular way without necessarily creating lots of directives as require mechanism would require.

+code is just as modular and testable as when you use services, but more succinct and naturally hierarchical.

 our use case: chart hierarchy
 base chart service that contained boilerplate, then data service that handled async code, then charts -